 I first learn about the Sultanite when I am on a tour in Cappadocia.
 You know some tours make you go into these shops so that the tour guides make some money from the sales.
 I know most of them are overpriced so I go along just to look at the stuff but not buy it.
 That is what I did in Cappadocia.

 Although I rarely wear jewelry, I am a woman and I love interesting stuff.
-At the store, this sales girl picks up this beautiful stone and tells us that this is one of the rarest gems in the world.
+For example, just the other day some gorgeous moissanite jewelry caught my eye while I was doing some online shopping.
+The sparkles were just irresistible!
+Anyway, at the store, this sales girl picks up this beautiful stone and tells us that this is one of the rarest gems in the world.
 She asks another employee on the floor to dim the lights.
 And it changes color!
 Beautiful!
 Breathtaking!
 That gets me.
 It is intriguing.
 This gemstone is called Sultanite to honor the 36 sultans of the Ottoman Emperium (some may need honoring, but not all) and its only source is in Turkey.
 Its gemological name is diaspore.
 It contains traces of chromium, iron, manganese and titanium.
 It is mined in the Ibir Mountains of Milas in the southwest of Turkey.
 The mine is depleted now and that is making it a really a rare gem.
 I really want it.
 After my skillful negotiations and bringing down the price to half, I bought one pendant for my sister and one for myself.
 It was not hugely expensive, but it was not a negligible amount – a slight dent in the budget.
 These are going to be birthday presents for both of us since our birthdays are one day apart and many times we celebrate our birthdays together.

 After the fact (that means I already bought these pendants), I check on the Internet.
 It has great stories about Sultanite.
 But, it also talks about the fake versions available in the market.
 It says the fake version’s colors are much stronger than the real ones.
 And mine matches the images on the internet.
 They make the fake Sultanites in India.
 They are called Alexites, a synthetic color changing glass where color change is induced by the addition of chromium, manganese, iron, and vanadium.
 I also read that Zandrite, another color changing glass mimicking Alexandrite can also simulate Sultanite.
 Now, I think I own a very interesting glass piece from India and it is beautiful to see how it changes color.